neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 any part of a subject or session name—in this case we use it to avoid typing out the date.

-Finally, we choose only to download the `behav` data for the session.
+Finally, we chose to download only the `behav` data for the session.
 :::
 ::::